Exotic 4-manifolds with signature zero: Introduction

 \begin{thma}\ There exist infinitely many, pairwise non-diffeomorphic, irreducible \mbox{$4$--manifolds} homeomorphic to $\#_{2m+1} (\CP \# \CPb)$ and $\#_{2n+1} (S^2 \times S^2)$, respectively, for every $m \geq 4$, $n \geq 5$.
 Each family contains minimal symplectic $4$--manifolds, as well as \mbox{$4$--manifolds} that do not admit a symplectic structure.
 All of them are derived by surgeries along a link of Lagrangian tori in symplectic $4$--manifolds explicitly described as Lefschetz fibrations over a genus--$2$ surface. \end{thma}

-Recall that for a closed simply-connected symplectic $4$--manifold $X$, $b_2^+(X)$ is odd, and in addition when the signature of $X$ is zero, by Freedman's theorem, $X$ falls into one of the two homeomorphism classes listed in the theorem: the connected sum of an odd number of copies of $\CP \# \CPb$ or of $S^2 \times S^2$, depending on whether $X$ has an odd or even intersection form.
-Together with the previous results in the literature \cite{Park1, ABBKP, AkhmedovParkOdd, Park2, ParkSzabo}, we in particular settle the existence of symplectic closed simply-connected \mbox{$4$--manifolds} with Chern numbers $c_1^2 \leq 2c_2$, for all possible pairs but $(c_2, c_1^2)=(8,16),(12,24),(16,32)$ and $(20,40)$ in the spin case.
-Furthermore, for each $m \geq 5$ and $n \geq 6$, we are able to produce infinitely many symplectic $4$--manifolds that are not diffeomorphic to each other or any complex surface, in each one of the homeomorphism classes of $\#_{2m+1} (\CP \# \CPb)$ and $\#_{2n+1} (S^2 \times S^2)$, respectively; see~Addendum~\ref{add:knotsurgery}.
-In striking contrast, there appear to be no known examples of simply-connected minimal compact complex surfaces of general type with Chern numbers $c_1^2=2 c_2$ (equivalently, signature zero); also see~Remark~\ref{rk:arbitrarypi1}.
+Recall that $b_2^+(X)$ is odd for a closed simply connected symplectic $4$--manifold $X$.
+When, in addition, the signature of $X$ is zero, by Freedman's theorem \cite{Freedman}, $X$ falls into one of the two homeomorphism classes listed in the theorem: the connected sum of an odd number of copies of $\CP \# \CPb$ or of $S^2 \times S^2$, depending on whether $X$ has an odd or even intersection form.
+Together with the previous results in the literature \cite{Park1, ABBKP, AkhmedovParkOdd, Park2, ParkSzabo}, we, in particular, settle the existence of symplectic closed simply connected \mbox{$4$--manifolds} with Chern numbers $c_1^2 \leq 2c_2$, for all possible pairs but $(c_2, c_1^2)=(8,16),(12,24),(16,32)$ and $(20,40)$ in the spin case.
+Furthermore, for each $m \geq 5$ and $n \geq 6$, we produce infinitely many symplectic $4$--manifolds that are not diffeomorphic to each other or any complex surface, in each one of the homeomorphism classes of $\#_{2m+1} (\CP \# \CPb)$ and $\#_{2n+1} (S^2 \times S^2)$, respectively; see~Addendum~\ref{add:knotsurgery}.
+We get examples with even smaller topology as we allow non-trivial fundamental group; in Addendum~\ref{add:smallest}, we produce infinitely many exotic copies of $(T^2 \x S^2) \#_ {8} (\CP \, \# \, \CPb)$ and $(T^2 \x S^2) \#_{10} (S^2 \x S^2)$.

 The first examples of irreducible $4$--manifolds in the homeomorphism classes listed in Theorem~A were given by Jongil Park in \cite{Park1, Park2} for large $m$ and $n$.
-In subsequent works by various authors over the past 20 years, these results were improved to cover smaller and smaller $m$ and $n$, culminating to the best results in the non-spin case for $m \geq 8$, by Akhmedov, Sakall{\i} and Yeung in \cite{ASY}, and in the spin case for $n \geq 11$ by our earlier work in \cite{BaykurHamada}.
+In subsequent works by various authors over the past 20 years, these results were improved to cover smaller and smaller $m$ and $n$, culminating in the best results in the non-spin case for $m \geq 8$, by Akhmedov, Sakall{\i} and Yeung in \cite{ASY}, and in the spin case for $n \geq 11$ by our earlier work in \cite{BaykurHamada}.
 Theorem~A is a simultaneous improvement of these results.